 Your New Jersey podiatrist usually doesn’t recommend surgery for you at first.
 The best course of treatment starts with the least invasive remedies.
 But if they prove ineffective, surgery may be necessary.
-At Premier Podiatry in Passaic County, you can rely on Dr. Velimir Petkov to perform minimally invasive foot surgery, which takes less time to complete and recover from.
+At podiatrist office New Jersey you can rely on Dr. Velimir Petkov to perform minimally invasive foot surgery, which takes less time to complete and recover from.
 Learn your options; call Premier Podiatry today.

 Minimally invasive foot surgery is the latest in corrective surgery that helps you overcome foot injuries and disorders.
 When you need a way to alleviate heel pain, toe pain, foot pain or even ankle pain and conservative methods haven’t delivered pain relief, surgery may be your last option.
 With the help of the most appropriate minimally invasive foot surgery, your New Jersey podiatrist can remove the cause of your pain.

 The most common cause for foot problems — including sprained ankles and foot or ankle fractures — is wearing ill-fitting or improper shoes for various activities.
 When the front part of the shoe squashes your toes, corns and calluses develop.
 A poor choice of shoes is the reason why most home-care instructions from podiatrists include warnings against wearing high heels or shoes that are unsuitable for flat feet.

 Keep in mind that surgery is always the final resort for painful foot and ankle problems.
-Foot specialists like Dr. Velimir Petkov at Premier Podiatry in Clifton, New Jersey recommend minimal invasive foot surgery to resolve issues that more conservative treatment methods haven’t helped.
+Clifton, New Jersey podiatrist like Dr. Velimir Petkov at Premier Podiatry recommends minimal invasive foot surgery to resolve issues that more conservative treatment methods haven’t helped.
 The specific types of foot surgery and their purpose include:

 Request For ConsultationBOOK CONSULTATION

 Traditional surgeries usually require a hospital setting.
 But you can get minimal invasive foot surgery in your podiatrist’s office.
 Consider the difference in incision sizes, too.
-A traditional surgery requires about a 50mm incision, while the maximum size for an incision in minimally invasive foot surgery is 3mm.
+Traditional surgery requires about a 50mm incision, while the maximum size for an incision in minimally invasive foot surgery is 3mm.
 Additionally, minimally invasive foot surgery offers benefits that include:

 Diabetic foot patients especially benefit.
 If a needed surgery is done traditionally, the risk of complications is higher than with minimal invasive foot surgery.